studio-templates/blueprint-webapp/README.md

 # blueprint-webapp
-This project includes a collection of [blueprint](https://blueprintjs.com) components for you to use, and for us to showcase the capabilities of Wix Component Studio (WCS).Use this example to get a feel for how easy and fun it is to create and edit components in WCS that are based on 3rd party component libraries.
+This project includes a collection of [blueprint](https://blueprintjs.com) components for you to use, and for us to showcase the capabilities of Wix Component Studio (WCS).
+Use this example to get a feel for how easy and fun it is to create and edit components in WCS that are based on 3rd party component libraries.

 ## Getting Started
 Install the latest version of the WCS desktop application to get started.
 Refer [here](https://component-studio.wixanswers.com/en/article/kb32828) for prerequisites and setup instructions.